Band Organs

 On Right: One of a handful of Artizan XA-1 band organs, this one residing at the DeBence Museum in Franklin PA.
 The organ showcases Artizan's skilled pipe design having robust wooden trumpets.

-German organs are prolific at playing marches, waltzes, and overtures arguably over any other type of organ.
-Their powerful, commanding sound can be attributed to the unique style of arranging as well as mixture pipes playing several different harmonics designed to simulate a German military band.
+German fairground organs are prolific at playing marches, waltzes, and overtures arguably over any other type of organ.
+Their powerful, commanding presence can be attributed to their construction with mixture pipes playing several different harmonics and the unique style of arranging for them using strident accents and chording in the wood trumpet pipes designed to simulate a German military band.

 The 'Berni organ' is a Gebruder Bruder style 107 which plays alongside the Kremer carousel at Knoebels Amusement Resort in Elysburg, PA.
-Imported by Louis Berni: dubbed the 'band organ king', (though his firm really just imported foreign organs) this is one of many German and French band organs brought to the US, coming here in the days before Wurlitzer took over the American market.
+Imported by Louis Berni: dubbed the 'band organ king', (though this firm was only an importer, not a builder) this is one of many German and French band organs brought to the US, coming here in the days before Wurlitzer took over the American market.

 This next organ is a style 33-A Ruth, a roll-playing organ with a rare duplex roll system.
 Last is an example of a style 38 Ruth.
 In the early days, these could be found in elegant beer gardens and traveling shows through Europe.
 Moving figures and elaborate baroque carvings made these fine works of visual excellence as well as in sound.
 Pictured below are other examples of fine German organs.

-The sound of a French organ can be more compared to that of an orchestra than a military band.
-Coming in many shapes and sizes, the tone of most organs from this region are considerably more mellow with a bigger dependence on reeds than their German counterparts.
-Companies such as Gavioli, Limonaire, Marenghi, and Gaudin made these instruments, the majority of production lasting through the first World War.
+The sound of a French organ can be more compared to that of an orchestra rather than a military band.
+Coming in many shapes and sizes, the tone of most instruments from this region are considerably more mellow with a bigger dependence on lower reed pipes and orchestral sounding violins and clarinets than their German counterparts.
+Firms such as Gavioli, Limonaire, Marenghi, and Gaudin made these instruments, the majority of production lasting through the first World War.
+The largest of these traveled with showmen and accompanied bioscope shows during the turn of the century: a craze that went away almost as soon as it came, but the organs endured!

-The organ figure is conducting an 89 key Gavioli which travels to many band organ rallies across the United States.
+The organ figure to the left is conducting an 89 key Gavioli which travels to many band organ rallies across the United States.
 Beautifully restored, this is quite the marvel to see in person!
 Below is a 57 Key Gavioli, characteristic in it's lifelike piccolos and clarinets,

 This next organ is an 114 key Gaudin.
 Organs such as this were intended for dance halls and could simulate the sound of many different instruments.
 With such a massive scale, most of a band score could be put into the music without changing much at all!

 Brass trumpet band organs, unlike most other instruments on this page were originally intended for roller skating rinks rather than carousels.
-In the early 20th century, roller skates used wooden wheels and when these were used by many individuals in a confined space, the sound could be almost deafening!
+In the early 20th century, roller skates used wooden wheels and the sound could be almost deafening!
 Music somehow had to be louder, so depending on the size of a rink, an appropriately sized trumpet band organ was generally purchased.
-Regardless of volume, the sound of a trumpet band organ can be absolutely magnificent simulating the sound of an American brass band!
+Regardless of volume, the sound of a trumpet band organ can be absolutely magnificent simulating the sound of an all-American brass band!

 On the right is a Wurlitzer 148 which often travels to band organ rallies across the United States.
 The organ plays American marches splendidly and other later music well.
-You can almost imagine skating in time to a waltz or fox-trot, not necessarily to a march though!
+You can almost imagine skating in time to a waltz or fox-trot, not so much with a march!

 On the left is a closeup of the Wurlitzer 175, this being the only example of this model to have been built.
-The design of this organ later inspired the Wurlitzer 180 which was Wurlitzer's largest band organ.
+The design of this facade, certainly inspired by an earlier Gavioli organ later became the Wurlitzer 180: Wurlitzer's largest band organ.